MCroghan28/Elk-Stack-Deployment-Using-Ansible/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it saves time, reduces the chance of human error, and makes it easy to configure multiple machines at once and ensures the configurations are identical.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+-installs docker.io, python3, and docker
+-configures the virtual machine where Elk is being installed to use more memory *The Elk container will not run without this setting!*
+-uses Ansible's sysctl module to automatically run in case the virutal machine is restarted -configures the Elk container to start with port mappings:
+    - 5601:5601
+    - 9200:9200
+    - 5044:5044
-- ...
+- starts the container
+- enables the docker service on boot so if the virtual machine is restarted, the docker service run automatically.
-- ...
+-

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.